0x161e-swei/covert-channel-101/README.md

 ![Fast benchmark](./usage/benchmark_fast.gif?raw=true)

-#### Lightening fast speed
+#### Very high bandwidth

-This is the bandwidths that our client can achieve when the time interval of sending one bit is lowered to 20 cycles/bit.
+This is the bandwidth that our client can achieve when the time interval of sending one bit is lowered to 20 cycles/bit.
 Now it starts to be less accurate, and the receiver will often flip some bits in its received message (depending on the system noise).
-However, after few tries, it is possible to get perfect accuracy.
-The bandwidth is 100x more than TA solution.
+However, after a few tries, it is possible to get perfect accuracy.
+The bandwidth is 100x higher than one of the TA solution.

 ![Very fast benchmark](./usage/benchmark_fast_fast.gif?raw=true)